strongloop/loopback/docs/intro.md

 LoopBack consists of:

 * A library of Node.js modules for connecting mobile apps to data sources such as databases and REST APIs.
-* A command line tool, `slc lb`, for generating models and entire applications with the LoopBack library.
+* A command line tool, `slc lb`, creating and working with LoopBack applications.
 * Client SDKs for native and web-based mobile clients.

 As illustrated in the diagram below, a LoopBack application has three components: